-There are many things that increase the productivity of any team that is working on a project.
+Many things increase the productivity of any team that is working on a project.
 From standing desks to communication and networking software like Teams, you can work together on projects with great productivity aided by tools and useful apps on your side.

 If you are looking for software engineering tools that will affect your team's productivity, you are in luck!
 There are many great products out there that can be used to enhance your team's productivity exponentially.

 If you are ready to learn more about the software engineering tools that can improve your team's productivity, read on!

-Productivity tools solve problems like a lack of coordination between different parts of the team, or issues with the organization of documents and files.
-They can also help individuals to be more on track but providing timekeeping or focus-inducing services that keep distractions at bay.
+Productivity tools solve problems like a lack of coordination between different team parts or issues with the organization of documents and files.
+They can also help individuals to be more on track but provide timekeeping or focus-inducing services that keep distractions at bay.

-These tools are marketed by many different designers which is good news.
-This means that you can invest in a tool that suits your needs perfectly if you are willing to do a little research into the options that are available to you.
+These tools are marketed by many different designers, which is good news.
+This means that you can invest in a tool that suits your needs perfectly if you are willing to do a little research into the available options.
 Like a CI/CD tool can help in task automation thus resulting in increased productivity.

-Sometimes productivity tools are not needed and you actually need overarching solutions that will take care of gaps in your team's ability to communicate, create, or manage projects effectively.
+Sometimes productivity tools are not needed, and you actually need overarching solutions that will take care of gaps in your team's ability to communicate, create, or manage projects effectively.
 You will need to isolate which kind of tools you are shopping for with care before implementing these kinds of solutions.

 There are a few things to consider before you invest in any kind of software tool.
-You will need to be sure first of all, that there are no inherent solutions that can be found within the processes that you are using to create and manage products and services.
+First of all, you will need to be sure, first of all, that there are no inherent solutions that can be found within the processes that you are using to create and manage products and services.

 Another factor that you need to determine is whether there will be enough of an uptick in productivity and income to justify buying an expensive software product.
 If you do not see an indication that investing in the tool will create more income for your business, you might want to table the purchase and look into more affordable options that might solve your productivity needs.

 Many of these tools can be used with other solutions that you already have in place, so you will only be adding to your overall suite of solutions without having to dispose of a productivity tool that is already doing good things for your business.

-This is a great HP product that offers up a useful model that takes a working code under development from the planning stage through to the release.
+HP's Agile Manager is a great HP product that offers up a useful model that takes a working code under development from the planning stage through to the release.
 The parts of the code are broken out into sprints that are assigned to unique teams who follow the steps laid out by the software as they work on their part of the code that is needed for the project.

 The stories function shows other users what they need to know about these other products and how they tie into the overall end goals of the projects.
 If you don't want to have to be in a ton of places all at the same time, you should consider HP Agile Manager as a possible project management solution for your team.

-This is a great solution if you have various teams working on code who are not connected through other means of communication or collaboration.
+GitHub is a great solution if you have various teams working on code who are not connected through other means of communication or collaboration.
 This can be a common pain point for large projects that leverage designers and team members who are not directly involved with other projects or who are external to the company itself.

 GitHub is used by many development companies who work across long distances or with overseas partners because of its secure repositories that are available in different sizes and at different levels for a team or individual use.

-This tool is a really great fit for projects that require lots of written documentation to be tracked as they pass through many different hands.
+Active Collab tool is a really great fit for projects that require lots of written documentation to be tracked as they pass through many different hands.
 Between tracking document versions and helping assist with the storage of a large number of documents and code segments, this clever tool makes transferring code from one team to another seamless and painless.